 The pilot, Ara Zobayan, discussed weather conditions in-flight and the day before the crash.
 It would not have been uncommon to cancel a flight due to weather, as the Los Angeles Times pointed out.
 Kobe Bryant, 41, and his 13-year-old daughter, Gianna, were headed to Mamba Sports Academy in Thousand Oaks.
 The additional passengers were Payton Chester, 13, Sarah Chester, 45, Alyssa Altobelli, 14, Keri Altobelli, 46, John Altobelli, 56, and Christina Mauser, 38.

 Zobayan’s last transmission indicated he would climb to 4,000 feet, according to a National Transportation Safety Board investigative update.
 You can read the update in full here.
+The NTSB also released text of conversations leading up to the crash.

 Here’s what you need to know: